xinthink/auto-data-class/README.md

 }
 ```

-A `TypeAdapterFactory` for Gson can also be generated, which can be used to setup the `Gson` instance.
+A `TypeAdapterFactory` can also be generated, which can be used to setup the `Gson` instance.
 All you have to do is annotating an object/interface/class with `@GsonTypeAdapterFactory`.

 ```kotlin
 // Using objects, you can also use interfaces or abstract classes.